mattcroat/joy-of-code/posts/sveltekit-deployment/sveltekit-deployment.md

 There's also other options like [Fauna](https://fauna.com/) and [Hasura](https://hasura.io/) which I haven't looked into because it seems tied to GraphQL but you might be interested in that and there's also some new and exciting databases like [Xata](https://xata.io/) (PostgreSQL) and [Upstash](https://upstash.com/) (Redis).

 The database you pick doesn't matter as long as it's SQL if you use [Prisma](https://www.prisma.io/) because instead of writing raw SQL you write a schema that looks like TypeScript and [you can use any of the supported database connectors](https://www.prisma.io/docs/concepts/database-connectors).

-## Hosting Your Own Platform As A Service

 If you want to have control over everything you can host your own **platform as a service** (PaaS) using [Coolify](https://coolify.io/) and [CapRover](https://caprover.com/) using a cheap **$5**/month VPS which gives you an awesome self-hosted alternative to Heroku with one-click installs.